M1917 bayonet: History

 The M1917 was used frequently during the several different Banana Wars.

 The U.S. continued to use the World War I-made M1917 bayonets during World War II because of large stockpiles left over.
-The new Trench Guns being procured and issued were still designed to use the old M1917 bayonet.
+The new trench guns being procured and issued were still designed to use the old M1917 bayonet.

-The bayonet was again called on during the Korean War for issue with the various Trench guns still in service.
+The bayonet was again called on during the Korean War for issue with the various trench guns still in service.

-In a strange twist of fate, in 1966 procurement orders were let for brand new production M1917 bayonets.
-The contracts were issued to General Cutlery of Fremont, Ohio and Canadian Arsenals Ltd., the old Long Branch Arsenal of Quebec, Canada.
+In 1966 procurement orders were let for brand new production M1917 bayonets.
+The contracts were issued to General Cutlery of Fremont, Ohio, and Canadian Arsenals Ltd., the old Long Branch Arsenal of Quebec, Canada.
 Stockpiles had finally run out, and new Winchester 1200 trench shotguns were being issued.
 These were used in limited quantities during the Vietnam War.

-It was not until towards the end of the Vietnam war that new Military shotguns were designed to use the newer knife bayonets.
+It was not until towards the end of the Vietnam War that new military shotguns were designed to use the newer knife bayonets.
 Such as the Stevens Model 77E with the M5 Bayonet, or the United States Marine Corps "Model 870 Mark 1" shotgun with the M7 bayonet.

 M1917 bayonets were still in used by the US Army as late as the early 2000s for use with the M1200 shotgun.